Atlantic Tropical Update – Sunday 10/5/25 – 800 AM EDT/1200 UTC

 *FLORIDA* Echolink conference node: 3082

-These streaming audio feeds should be available.
+These three streaming audio feeds should be available.
 Those streaming audio feeds are as follows:

 Streaming feed 1: http://74.208.24.77:8000 -Provided by KC4QLP-Bob Carter